X

 Ok, so you have decided you are going to mail holiday cards this year.
 Where do you even begin?
 If this is your first time or you have missed a year or two, starting from scratch can be daunting.
 Even if you are a holiday card vet, there are ways to streamline the process.
 Planning equals success, so consider your goals and set realistic expectations for yourself.

 The next step is determining who you are sending a card to.
 Determine if you have updated contact information for the recipients.
-Using an excel sheet and mail merging your contacts to print on an envelope or label is one of the most efficient ways to address cards.
+Using an excel sheet and mail merging your contacts to print on an envelope oris one of the most efficient ways to address cards.
 One tip for creating your excel sheet is to make sure you use column headings you can use like first name, last name, address etc. If you have a current list make sure to review it in detail.
 It is likely that your recipient list has experienced change over the year like births, deaths, divorces and address changes.

 Next, further define the design of your card.
 Do you have a picture or design in mind?
 Will your card be secular or non-secular?
 Do you want to include a letter updating friends and family on your year?
 If you do go the latter route, make sure to proofread and ask others to help in order avoid common letter writing pitfalls.